bloominstituteoftechnology/web-sprint-challenge-advanced-react/CodeGrade-webhook.md

 11. Click "Add webhook".
 Now you are all setup.

 12. You can test the setup by going to the 4th step in CodeGrade.
-Make your first commit to the master branch and push that commit.
-Then goo back to CodeGrade and click the "Check for new git submission".
+Make your first commit to the main branch and push that commit.
+Then go back to CodeGrade and click the "Check for new git submission".
 It may take about 10 secoonds to find a new submission.
 After that point you should see that there is a new submission, and you're ready to work.
-    Í